 Even the most minimal garden light fixtures will illuminate a shaded garden.
-Direct the flow of light in the late afternoon to highlight plant forms, seating areas and patios to make the space more usable.
+Direct the flow of light in the late afternoon to highlight plant forms, such as the ones on the garden wall idea shown above.
+Also, highlight seating areas and patios to make the space more usable.

 10. Install a retractable awning

 A retractable awning brings much-needed shade to the interior, as well as to a patio or terrace.
 Choose from neutrals for a discreet look or add a splash of colorful character with a cheery yellow and white striped design like the one shown here.

 What can I do with shady areas in my garden?

 Almost all gardens will have a shady spot somewhere.
 North-facing gardens have the area closest to the house in shade for most of the day.
 East-facing gardens are sunny in the morning, whereas west-facing gardens get more sun in the afternoon and evening.

 There is one huge benefit to having a shaded garden – privacy.
 Living wall ideas that act as screens, pergola-covered terraces and tall trees are just some of the design features that will transform a shady space into a private garden sanctuary.

 As well as many evergreens, the best plants for growing in shady gardens are: Heuchera (Coral Bells), Tiarella cordifolia (Foamflower), Lamium maculatum (Dead nettle), Digitailis (Foxglove) and Hakonechloa (Japanese grass).

 Some shady spots are easier to plant than others.
 You’ll be dazzled by the choice for dappled shade but frustrated by the limited range for deep shade.
 Despite this, there are attractive plants that will grow in the darkest corner.